works

 Duignan, S. (2016).
 Uncovering the social child in mortuary contexts.
 Vis-á-vis: Explorations in Anthropology 13(1): 78-96.
 University of Toronto.

-selected press & interviews
+selected interviews

 Sarah Duignan: Balancing Ambition, Single Motherhood, and a PhD Journey for Harness Magazine